-Nexium Control could make you forget all about your heartburn.
+Nexium Control® provides up to 24 hour uninterrupted protection from heartburn.
 But if you’re interested in some of the causes of heartburn and acid reflux, here’s a little more information.

 What's happening in your body when you get heartburn?